Rights Of Individual Moral Agents Defined & Explained

 Rights are always negative (freedom from coercion), not positive (demands on others).

-✅ V. Now: The Big Issue — “Self-Ownership”: True or False?
+✅ 5.
+“Self-Ownership”: True or False?

-This is one of the deepest problems in political philosophy.
+This is a problem in political philosophy.

 Rothbard and Rand disagree here.